aws-neuron/aws-neuron-eks-samples/dp_bert_hf_pretrain/README.md

 Run the following commands from within the bash prompt on the command shell pod:

+NOTE : the bucket is in us-east-1 so you will need to add `--region us-east-1` to the `aws s3 cp` command if your cluster is not in us-east-1.

 ```
 cd /data
 aws s3 cp s3://neuron-s3/training_datasets/bert_pretrain_wikicorpus_tokenized_hdf5/bert_pretrain_wikicorpus_tokenized_hdf5_seqlen128.tar . --no-sign-request